joelarkman-NHS/paper/paper.md

 Jones et al 1998 conducted several studies in this region, but continental scale measurements have not previously been made.

 There is a large degree of variation in research

+# Simulations
+We simulate the evolution of particle sizes as they are transported away from the source region.